 The ILR Credit Internship Program is a unique opportunity for undergraduate students.
 As a professional program, the ILR Credit Internship provides students the chance to work in an organization focused on the field of work and workplace relations.
 All of our internships are of professional quality and are closely monitored by our program, ensuring students not only professional but academically enriching experiences.

-Students enrolled in the ILR Credit Internship Program will earn ILR general elective credits for the semester.
-If your student is interning in New York City, Washington, DC or Geneva, Switzerland, they will earn 16 credits.
+Students enrolled in the ILR Credit Internship Program will earn advanced ILR elective credits for the semester.
+Students interning in New York City, Washington, DC will earn 16 credits.
 Students interning anywhere else in the country or the world will earn 12 credits.
-Interns receive the additional credits in NYC, Washington, DC and Geneva for a class they are required to take in that city.
-If your student needs more than 12 credits, accommodations can be made for the completion of an independent study with a faculty member here at the ILR School.
+Interns receive the additional credits in NYC, and Washington, DC for a class they are required to take in that city.
+If a student needs more than 12 credits, accommodations can be made for the completion of an independent study with a faculty member here at the ILR School for qualified students.

 The ILR School strives to provide the knowledge, skills and tools necessary for students to successfully prepare and participate in the ILR Credit Internship Program.
 We require several pre-departure orientations, including an optional research meeting with ILR librarians, so your student will be able to access all research materials currently available at the Catherwood Library.
 We also provide referrals to relevant university offices including the Office of Financial Aid, the Bursar's Office, Disability Support Services, the Office of Student Services, International Students & Scholars, and the Office of Career Services, among many others.